 In every directional trade you ever entered, if the trade goes up or down even a penny, you’re already either somewhat profitable or starting to realize a loss.

-So, what’s a non-directional trade?
-This is a trade where you not only don’t need the asset to move directionally to make a profit, but it can move in the “wrong” direction and still be profitable, as long as you’re not REALLY WRONG!
+Before we get to Iron Condors, let’s first look at what is a non-directional trade.
+A non-directional trade is where you not only don’t need the asset to move directionally to make a profit, but it can move in the “wrong” direction and still be profitable, as long as you’re not REALLY WRONG!
 It can also do nothing, not move at all, or just base sideways for a period of time, and still be profitable.

 In other words, you don’t even need the asset to move to profit.
 This is the strangest concept for new options traders to grasp, as it flies in the face of the traditional buy low/sell high mantra.